 Gathering.
 At the initial stages of the midstream value chain, a network of typically small diameter pipelines known as gathering systems directly connect to wellheads, batteries or central delivery points ("CDPs") in the production area.
 These gathering systems transport raw natural gas to a common location for processing and treating.
 A large gathering system may involve thousands of miles of gathering lines connected to thousands of wells or indirectly to wells via CDPs.
-Gathering systems are often designed to be flexible to allow gathering of natural gas at different pressures, perhaps flow natural gas to multiple plants, provide the ability to connect new producers guickly, and most importantly are generally scalable to allow for additional production without significant incremental capital expenditures.
+Gathering systems are often designed to be flexible to allow gathering of natural gas at different pressures, perhaps flow natural gas to multiple plants, provide the ability to connect new producers quickly, and most importantly are generally scalable to allow for additional production without significant incremental capital expenditures.

 Field Compression.
 Since individual wells produce at progressively lower field pressures as they deplete, it becomes increasingly difficult to produce the remaining production in the ground against the pressure that exists in the connecting gathering system.
 Natural gas compression is a mechanical process in which a volume of natural gas at a given pressure is compressed to a desired higher pressure, which allows the natural gas to flow into a higher pressure system.
 Field compression is typically used to allow a gathering system to operate at a lower pressure or provide sufficient discharge pressure to deliver natural gas into a higher pressure system.
-If field compression is not installed, then less of the remaining natural gas that otherwise would not be produced.
+If field compression is not installed, then less of the remaining natural gas in the ground will be produced because it cannot overcome the gathering system pressure.
+In contrast, if field compression is installed, then a well can continue delivering natural gas that otherwise would not be produced.